PaddlePaddle/Paddle/doc/getstarted/build_and_install/docker_install_en.rst

 Development Using Docker
 ------------------------

-Develpers can work on PaddlePaddle using Docker.
+Developers can work on PaddlePaddle using Docker.
 This allows developers to work on different platforms -- Linux, Mac OS X, and Windows -- in a consistent way.